-The hike starts across the street from the Brown Creek/South Fork trailhead, on Drury Parkway north of the Big Tree Area.
+The hike starts on Drury Parkway, across the street from the Brown Creek trailhead.

-The loop gets off to a really nice start on the Prairie Creek Trail, passing through one of the most spectacular groves in the park.
-The remarkably open grove of huge trees and the lush setting are quintessentialy Prairie Creek.
-After about a half-mile, the trail breaks out of the redwoods and into streamside brush.
-After crossing Prairie Creek, it reaches the Zig Zag #1 Trail.
+The loop gets off to a really nice start on the Karl Knapp Trail, immediately diving into one of the most spectacular groves in the park.
+The remarkably open grove of huge trees and the lush setting next to a burbling brook are quintessentialy Prairie Creek.
+After about a half-mile, the trail breaks out of the redwoods and runs through streamside brush.
+After crossing Prairie Creek, it reaches the Zig Zag Trail #1.

-Across the parkway, the Rhododendron Trail gets off to a good start, climbing through a broad, open canyon covered with huge redwoods and carpeted with ferns.
-The position of the trail midway up the steep canyon slope provides nice views of the redwoods across the canyon and below, without isolating you from the forest.
+Across Drury Parkway, the Rhododendron Trail gets off to a good start, climbing through a broad, open canyon covered with huge redwoods and carpeted with ferns.
+The trail runs midway up the steep canyon slope, providing nice views of the redwoods across the canyon and below without isolating you from the forest.
 The redwoods decrease in size as the trail climbs, but they’re still pretty impressive.

 Traffic noise from the parkway quickly fades as you climb.
 In fact, not only is there no traffic noise for the rest of the hike, on a calm day the woods can be so completely quiet that it’s a little eerie.

 After crossing to the other side of the canyon, the trail climbs a ridge.
 As it crosses the ridge, the character of the woodland changes dramatically.
 North of the ridge is a pure, open redwood forest with a lush carpet of ferns; south of the ridge is a mixed-species woodland, with a dense understory of tanoak, huckleberry, and rhododendron.
 Here the redwoods are fewer and smaller, and the forest as a whole looks more arid.